 After initial recognition, other financial liabilities are subsequently measured at amortized cost using the effective interest method.
 Amortized cost is calculated by taking into account any discount or premium on the issue and fees that are an integral part of the EIR.
 Gains and losses are recognized in profit or loss when the liabilities are derecognized (redemption is a form of derecognition), as well as through the amortization process.
 Any effects of restatement of foreign currency-denominated liabilities are recognized in profit or loss.

-The financial liabilities measured at cost are trade and other payables (except for deferred output VAT), liability for purchased land, payables to related parties and dividends payable.
-The financial liabilities measured at amortized cost are interest-bearing loans and borrowings.
+The financial liabilities measured at cost are accounts and other payables and other noncurrent liabilities.
+The financial liabilities measured at amortized cost are notes payable, bank loans and loans payable (except for deferred output tax and other statutory liabilities).